 type mapping structure

 The mapping file needs the following key on the top-level.
-Best place is the first line of the mapping.yaml file.
+The best place is the first line of the

 The version increases from time to time when openapi-processor requires a new or changed configuration.
 In case the version changes, it is mentioned in the release notes.

-To map a source type to a destination type, it is using an arrow as a mapping operator instead of individual keywords:
+To map a source type to a destination type, use the mapping operator: ⇒

 some-key: {source type} => {target type}

-source type is usually a name (or type) from the OpenAPI description and target type is usually a java type.
+Usually, source type is a name (or type) from the OpenAPI description, and target type is a java type.

 full structure